angelinaFri/audiobloom/README.md

 ### Installation

-To get a local copy up and running follow these simple steps:
+To get a local copy up and running, follow these simple steps:

 ```bash
 # Clone the repository
 git clone https://github.com/angelinaFri/audiobloom.git